rommapp/romm/README.md

 ### Troubleshooting

-If you are having issues with the RomM, please review the [wiki page][wiki-troubleshooting-url] for troubleshooting steps and common issues.
+If you are having issues with RomM, please review the [wiki page][wiki-troubleshooting-url] for troubleshooting steps and common issues.

 # Configuration